redkite-labs/redkitecms-docs/contribute/translate-redkite-cms.rst

         </body>
         </file>
     </xliff>

+Each text is encapsulated into a **trans-unit** tag and this one has two attributes:
+**source** and **target**.

-What you must do is to replace each target section with the translation of the message in your
+The **source** attribute is a label that describes the real text and must not be transalted, so you have to replace each target section with the translation of the message in your language.
+See the sample below:
-language:

 .. code:: xml